 Kim Il Sung, the future North Korean leader, joined the CCP in Manchuria in 1931 as one such anti-Japanese guerrilla fighter.
 In 1934, Kim’s Chinese comrades arrested him on suspicion of being a pro-Japanese collaborator, amidst a bloody and paranoid purge of ethnic Koreans from the Manchurian branch of the CCP known as the Minsaengdan Incident.5 Kim survived the purge intact, however, and moved on to lead a small band of guerrillas in Manchuria before ultimately retreating to the Soviet Union in 1940 under pressure from Japanese forces.
 The ethnic Korean and Chinese guerrillas fleeing from Manchuria were incorporated into the Soviets’ 88th International Brigade, headed by a Chinese commander, Zhou Baozhong.
 With Zhou’s support in their Soviet exile, Kim would be promoted to command the brigade’s first battalion, and garner the attention of the Soviet authorities who would eventually place him in power in northern Korea after Japan’s defeat.6

 Prior to the start of the Korean War, the Soviet Union had agreed to support Kim’s plans for unification through force, conditional on China’s endorsement.
-Mao Zedong reluctantly granted his approval, believing the imperative for China to be seen as the leader of the Communist revolution in Asia to outweigh the necessity of first consolidating his own victory.8 Yet Kim Il Sung kept Beijing out of the loop regarding Pyongyang’s planning and early conduct of the war.
-As the initial North Korean offensive stalled at the Pusan Perimeter around the southeastern corner of South Korea, Kim (at the Soviet Union’s direction) also ignored Mao’s offers to contribute troops to the fight.
-Only after the UN Command’s counteroffensive routed the KPA and began advancing north of the 38th Parallel did Kim Il Sung (with Soviet support) request China’s intervention in the conflict.
+Mao Zedong reluctantly granted his approval, believing the imperative for China to be seen as the leader of the Communist revolution in Asia to outweigh the necessity of first consolidating his own victory.8 Yet Kim Il Sung kept Beijing out of the loop regarding Pyongyang’s planning and early conduct of the war; only after the UN Command’s counteroffensive routed the KPA and began advancing north of the 38th Parallel did Kim Il Sung request China’s intervention in the conflict.
 The threat of U.S. troops approaching the Yalu also helped Mao to win the support of other CCP leaders in launching what they would call the “War to Resist U.S. Aggression and Aid Korea.”

 Cold War Relations

-Moscow and Beijing were ambivalent about how to deal with their insubordinate junior partner.
+Nonetheless, Moscow and Beijing proved ambivalent about how to deal with their insubordinate junior partner.
 Kim quickly began breaking his promises to Peng and Mikoyan, and further aggravated matters in November 1956 by suggesting (contrary to a previously agreed-upon formula) that the UN oversee a process to remove foreign troops from the Korean Peninsula and facilitate unification.
-In a conversation with the Soviet Ambassador to Beijing, Mao Zedong compared Kim’s actions to those of the “traitor” Imre Nagy, the Hungarian Prime Minister who had recently been deposed by Soviet troops, and suggested that Kim might even be conspiring with South Korean President Syngman Rhee.
-Mao hinted that he could order the 440,000 Chinese troops remaining in North Korea to “help Kim Il Sung correct his mistakes.”15 Yet rather than escalate the crisis, China and the Soviet Union ultimately choose to reconcile themselves to Kim’s continued leadership.
+In a conversation with the Soviet Ambassador to Beijing, Mao Zedong compared Kim’s actions to those of the “traitor” Imre Nagy, the Hungarian Prime Minister who had recently been deposed by Soviet troops, and mused that Kim might even be conspiring with South Korean President Syngman Rhee.
+14 Yet rather than escalate the crisis, China and the Soviet Union ultimately chose to reconcile themselves to Kim’s continued leadership.
 After a brief pause, Kim followed through on his program of purging domestic opponents – real or imagined – with foreign ties, and filled the upper ranks of the regime with comrades from his guerilla days.
-Not long afterwards, China withdrew its troops from North Korea, removing its most powerful source of leverage.
+Not long afterwards, China withdrew its 440,000 troops stationed in North Korea, removing its most powerful source of leverage.

 China-North Korea relations similarly hit a low point with the onset of the Cultural Revolution in 1966, as China’s Red Guards denounced Kim Il Sung as a pro-Soviet revisionist for his failure to recognize Mao’s leadership of the global communist movement.
 Chinese and North Korean forces reportedly engaged in several minor clashes along the border; in one instance, Chinese troops crossed the border to briefly occupy a North Korean village.
 The two sides also waged a propaganda battle along the border, fought with dueling loudspeakers and billboards.
-Within China’s side of the border, Red Guards targeted members of the ethnic Korean community for public denunciations and attacks.18 North Korea’s public response to these provocations demonstrated a considerable degree of restraint, but its internal propaganda denounced Mao Zedong as “an old fool who has gone out of his mind.”19
+Within China, Red Guards targeted members of the ethnic Korean community for public denunciations and attacks.17 North Korea’s public response to these provocations demonstrated a considerable degree of restraint, but its internal propaganda denounced Mao Zedong as “an old fool who has gone out of his mind.”18

 Recalibrating Relations in the Kim Jong Il Era